orbeon/orbeon-forms-doc/xforms/xbl/modes.md

 ## The focus mode

 The `focus` mode allows the component to handle keyboard focus natively, so that the XForms engine is aware of focus.

+When the component receives focus, for example following an XForms `<xf:setfocus>` action, the JavaScript companion class of the component's `setFocus()` function is called.

 You use this mode when the component implementation is mostly done in JavaScript and not with nested XForms controls.